 Setting a standard for PR reviews is important, and being thorough equally so.
 A reviewer is a guardian of the git history and code quality.
 This cannot be stressed enough.
 What seems obvious now will surely not be so in months’ or years’ time.
 Do not feel bad for requesting changes or having changes requested of you.
 It is better to have pristine code merged into

-master than to rush through out of desire to be done with a feature.
+main than to rush through out of desire to be done with a feature.

 Strike a balance between the flow of getting PRs through and not holding up further edits or production, and maintaining quality.
 Every reviewer should make a judgment on whether an issue is sufficient enough to block a PR.
 However, anyone who contributes to the PR should not be reviewing what is merged into

-master.
+main.
 Keep a healthy separation between these roles.
 Generally, it is faster for the PR author to fix the code than for a reviewer to be involved.

 Very easy to maintain, Issues should be used liberally.
 Any question, idea, or bug — duplicate or not — should be reason enough to open an Issue.
 These are the foundation of conversations in projects, so insert points of view and establish a concrete record of discussions which can be searched and linked.